Continued from Part 1

 Protect-the-woman laws similar to those pertaining to sexual harassment have historically ended up hurting women.
 Around 1908, in response mostly to pressure from women’s groups (which had power decades before RFs first complained that women have never had power), states began passing hours-limitation laws to prevent employers from requiring female employees to work more than a certain number of days per week and hours per day.

-Employers, with less control over women, began barring them from productivity jobs subject to such things as last-minute product orders which, if not fulfilled, would go to the employer’s competitors, thereby hurting everyone in the company.
+Employers, with less control over women, began barring them from productivity jobs subject to such things as last-minute product orders which, if not fulfilled immediately, would go to the employer’s competitors, thereby hurting everyone in the company.
 Employers were forced to reserve these jobs for the group still under their total control: men.

 It’s not surprising, then, that protect-the-woman legislation regarding sexual harassment is also backfiring on women.